 - He rebukes Director Yoon in Episode 9 for doing a background check on Ji An.

 Note that Do Joon Young doesn’t care that doing a background check is wrong.
 After all, he already asked Yoon Hee to do a background check on Ji An earlier.
 He just doesn’t want the opposition to be able to use it against him.

 - He hires a photographer in Episode 10 to trail Ji An and Dong Hoon and starts meeting with the private detective to gather more dirt.

 - It’s telling that in Episode 12, after the Chairman tells him and Executive Wang to fight clean, Do Joon Young is angry about it.
 Just look at his face after he calls someone to tell them not to release any of the anonymous tip-offs.

-Compare him to Dong Hoon.
-When Dong Hoon finally musters up the courage and fights, it’s out in the open and it’s clean — he confronts Do Joon Young at the campsite, he drags him up to the Saman rooftop, he visits the condo villa office and “persuades” him to apologize to Sang Hoon.
+If we compare him to Dong Hoon, we see that when Dong Hoon finally musters up the courage and fights, it’s out in the open and it’s clean — he confronts Do Joon Young at the campsite, he drags him up to the Saman rooftop, he visits the condo villa owner and “persuades” him to apologize to Sang Hoon.